mcomunita/syncfusion/README.md

 ```

 ---
-## Preprocessing for Diffusion Model
+## Preprocessing and checkpoints for Diffusion Model

 Pre-processed video frames, audio and annotations are organized into shards for training and validation (we use webdataset to train the diffusion model):